M O R G A N O M I C O N

 In 2012, Morgan announced that he was writing the introduction to Howard Chaykin’s

-be published in 2013 by Image Comics.
+2, to be published eventually in a collected deluxe hardcover edition by Image Comics.